top of page

 From Belem to Nairobi, activists demand a fast and fair transition to renewable energy ahead of COP30.

-This unity by communities around the globe adds impetus to climate change efforts.
+This unity of communities around the globe adds impetus to climate change efforts.

-People taking the lead under this movement, may just be the pressure needed to end fossil fuel.
+People taking the lead under this movement may just be the pressure needed to end fossil fuels.

-Thousands of actions are planned across the globe including strikes, festivals, marches and cultural events.
+Activists planned thousands of actions across the globe, including strikes, festivals, marches and cultural events.

-"We demand the full delivery of climate finance obligations of the global North for urgent climate action including Just Transition.
-This is crucial part of their reparations for historical and continuing harm to our people."
+"We demand the full delivery of climate finance obligations of the global North for urgent climate action, including Just Transition.
+This is a crucial part of their reparations for historical and continuing harm to our people."

-The movement are opposed to false technological fixes that powerful states are promoting in place of real commitments.
+The movement opposes what it describes as false technological fixes that powerful states promote instead of genuine commitments.

-"A global movement of movements is rising up to respond to the moment with the launch of this action.
+"The global movement is rising up to respond to the moment with the launch of this action.
 Youth, women, communities across our ravaged planet are drawing the line against those fighting to keep us locked in a world of pollution, exploitation, wars and injustice".

 SOLUTIONS IN MOTION